davidpots/playsongnotes/_lessons/157 [Neil Young] My My Hey Hey.md

 ## Strumming pattern

 I'm a bit torn on this -- do you copy Neil, or use your own pattern?
-He's so lose with his strumming, I'm hesitant to try to quantify it into a single pattern.
+He's so loose with his strumming, I'm hesitant to try to quantify it into a single pattern.
 Here's what I recommend to start with -- do with this what you will:

     1 + 2 + 3 + 4 +
     D   D   D U D U

-Use that for all verses and refrains, no matter what chord you're playing.
+Use that for all verses and refrains –– no matter which chord you're playing.
 For example:

     Am              G               Fmaj7
     1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 + 1 + 2 + 3 + 4 +